IZ7BOJ/RPi-LoRa-KISS-TNC-2ndgen/README.md

 ## Hardware compatibility

 The LoRa KISS TNC runs on Raspberry Pi 2 or newer together with the SX126x/SX127x LoRa Modules.
-128x64 SPI Display is supported for showing last rx/tx packets.
+128x64 I2C Display (based os SSD1306chipset) is supported for showing last rx/tx packets.
 Can be enabled/disabled inside config.py

 Theoretically, all LoRa modules using SX127x (RFM9x) or SX126x series (SX1261, SX1262, SX1268) or LLCC68 will compatible.
 However, I personally tested the following configuration:
 * Raspberry Pi3